threethan/obsidian-material-flat-theme/README.md

 ### Customizable Color Palette
 Just about every color in Material Flat is derived from your accent color, and will adapt to both light and dark themes with ease!

-No need for preset colors or complex menus, simply set your color in `Obsidian > Settings > Appearance` and enjoy.
+No need for preset colors or complex menus, simply set your color of choice in `Obsidian > Settings > Appearance` and enjoy.

-*Note: You might have readability issues if your color is very close to pure white or black*

 ### Floating Action Button
 <img src="https://github.com/selfire1/obsidian-you-theme/blob/main/images/floating-action-button.png?raw=true" width="500" />

 Skip the thumb-stretching.
 Access a button of your choice on the bottom-right.
-Install the [Commandar](https://github.com/phibr0/obsidian-commander) plugin to customise the FAB command to your liking.
+Install the [Commander](https://github.com/phibr0/obsidian-commander) plugin to customise the FAB command to your liking.

 ## Specially Supported Plugins
 * [Style Settings](https://github.com/mgmeyers/obsidian-style-settings): Customise layout, fonts and more!